 There was a time when spinnerbaits ruled bass fishing.
-Every angler worth his or her salt always had one rigged and plenty of spares with different blade combinations and skirt colors ready in a tackle box.
-And many of the sport’s brightest stars were defined by them, whether Roland Martin designing his Big Bass Spinnerbait — with your choice of a No. 5 or No. 7 willow-leaf blade — for Blue Fox Lures or Jimmy Houston flinging one around flooded bushes nearly every week on his cable-television show.
+Every angler worth their salt had one rigged and plenty of spares with different blade combinations and skirt colors ready in a tackle box.
+And many of the sport’s brightest stars were defined by them, whether Roland Martin was designing his Big Bass Spinnerbait — with your choice of a No. 5 or No. 7 willow-leaf blade — for Blue Fox Lures or Jimmy Houston flinging one around flooded bushes nearly every week on his cable-television show.

 Spinnerbaits never disappeared altogether from the national bass tournament scene.
-In fact, they’ve seen a bit of a resurgence as of late.
-Current Major League Fishing angler Jason Christie fished a single-bladed one that weighed 1 ounce to a top finish at the 2016 Bassmaster Classic, and Menendez used one for prespawn bass on his way to top-10 finishes at Elite Series stops on Alabama’s Lake Martin in 2018 and Florida’s St. John’s River in 2019, where the winner fished one, too.
+They’ve seen a bit of a resurgence as of late.
+Current Major League Fishing angler Jason Christie fished a single-bladed one that weighed 1 ounce to a top finish at the 2016 Bassmaster Classic.
+Menendez used one for prespawn bass on his way to top-10 finishes at Elite Series stops on Alabama’s Lake Martin in 2018 and Florida’s St. John’s River in 2019, where the winner fished one, too.
 A few key catches at the 2019 Bassmaster Classic on Tennessee’s Fort Loudoun and Tellico lakes came on spinnerbaits.
 Those instances have one thing in common: opportunity.

-Yelas said a lack of opportunities is the reason spinnerbaits have seemed to fall from favor among pros.
-More often than not, these anglers are competing on clear-water fisheries, where a spinnerbait’s bulk, flash and vibration turn off bass.
+Yelas said a lack of opportunities is why spinnerbaits have seemed to fall from favor among pros.
+Often, these anglers compete in clear-water fisheries, where a spinnerbait’s bulk, flash, and vibration turn off bass.
 And those that regularly see high levels of fishing pressure have the same reaction to spinnerbaits.

 Vibrating jigs aren’t the only lure that’s taken work from spinnerbaits.
 Yelas said swimbaits catch plenty of bass, especially in clear water.
 Their slim profile and thumping tail closely mimic baitfish.
-They come in a variety of colors, including translucent ones that create an illusion that curious bass have to bite in order to investigate.
-And with plenty of sizes to choose from Menendez said there are large ones that attract big bass and smaller ones that quickly fill limits.
+They come in various colors, including translucent ones that create an illusion that curious bass have to bite to investigate.
+And with plenty of sizes to choose from, Menendez said there are large ones that attract big bass and smaller ones that quickly fill limits.

 Same spinnerbait — almost

-Yelas said today’s spinnerbaits are basically the same as those fished a couple decades ago.
-They’re still of the “safety-pin” design with one, two or sometimes a handful of blades.
-They nearly always consist of a combination of hard-thumping Colorado blades, which lift spinnerbaits toward the surface; Indiana, which combine thump and flash; and willow leaf, which offer the most flash but the least lift.
-They rotate around a wire that connects to a weighted head and skirt covered hook below.
+Yelas said today’s spinnerbaits are the same as those fished decades ago.
+They’re still of the “safety-pin” design with one, two, or sometimes a handful of blades.
+They nearly always consist of a combination of hard-thumping Colorado blades, which lift spinnerbaits toward the surface; Indiana, which combines thump and flash; and willow leaf, which offer the most flash but the least lift.
+They rotate around a wire that connects to a weighted head and skirt-covered hook below.

 A spinnerbait blade’s vibration is deadened or amplified by the diameter of its wire.
 Spinnerbaits with thinner wire, which Yelas prefers, put off more bass calling vibration than spinnerbaits with thicker wire.
 Menendez put that truth to work at the 2019 Bassmaster Elite Series stop at Winyah Bay in South Carolina.
 He fished a 1/2-ounce Strike King Compact Silhouette Spinnerbait, whose wire frame is as small as the ones used on 1/4-ounce spinnerbaits.
 That helped its No. 2 and No. 4 Colorado blades create more vibration in the murky tidal water.

-While thin-wire spinnerbaits have benefits, you have to weigh the risk of fishing them.
+While thin-wire spinnerbaits have benefits, you must weigh the risk of fishing them.
 Wire diameter determines longevity.
 Thin-wired models, for example, easily bend during battles with bass, especially hard-hitting and high-jumping smallmouth.
 Often you can straighten the wire with your hands and catch a few more smallies.
 But eventually, the wire will break.
-And hopefully that doesn’t happen while you are hooked up with the day’s biggest bass.
+And hopefully, that doesn’t happen while you are hooked up with the day’s biggest bass.

 Yelas said one spinnerbait advancement was pushed by legendary Bassmaster Elite Series angler Rick Clunn.
 He designed the Trickster Spinnerbait.
 It features long drop blades, which resemble stretched Indiana-style blades.
 They keep the trademark thump while adding flash like a willow-leaf blade.
 It has produced plenty of bass since its release, but the biggest splash came at the Bassmaster Elite Series stop on Florida’s St. Johns River in February 2019.
 Clunn fished a Trickster around bass beds to imitate bream.
 It was one of three lures he used to catch 98 pounds and 14 ounces and win the four-day tournament.

 Menendez spools his reel with Seaguar AbrazX.
 The fluorocarbon line is abrasion resistant and strong.
-He picks its pound test based on water color and cover density, going stronger as they get dirtier and heavier, respectively.
+He picks its pound test based on water color and cover density, going stronger as they get dirtier and heavier.

 Fluorocarbon, with almost no stretch, transmits strikes well.
-It lets Menendez react sooner, which can lead to pulling lures away from biting bass, especially when burning spinnerbaits through open water.
+It lets Menendez react sooner, which can pull lures away from biting bass, especially when burning spinnerbaits through open water.
 So, he slows down with a medium-heavy Lew’s David Fritts Perfect Crankbait rod that measures 7 1/2 feet.
 While he reacts to a strike just as quickly, the rod’s slower action takes time to load, giving bass time to grab his spinnerbait.
-He mounts a Team Lew’s Lite reel with a fast 7.5:1 gear ratio, which sucks in 33 inches of line with each handle turn, to the rod.
+He mounts a Team Lew’s Lite reel with a fast 7.5:1 gear ratio, which sucks in 33 inches of line with each handle turn to the rod.

 If Menendez is burning spinnerbaits around shallow cover, he matches the same reel to a 7-foot 3-inch Lew’s Custom Speed Stick Football Jig Rod.
 He said it’s perfect for accurately casting spinnerbaits from 1/4 to 1 ounce.